wenerikk5/dev_rooms_Flask/README.md

 mv .env-example .env

 # OPTIONAL: commands to handle migrations (initiate, update).
-# NOTE.
-Update works only for adding and removing of exist tables fields and do not handle renaming of exist fields.
+# NOTE: Update works only for adding and removing of exist tables fields
+# and do not handle renaming of exist fields.
 flask db init
 flask db migrate
 flask db update

-# OPTIONAL: Fill database with test data (for all tables)
+# OPTIONAL: Fill database with test data (for all tables).
+# NOTE: Before filling run server at least once in order to create database file.
 flask import_data # adds (in order) users, topics, rooms and messages.

 # Run server (default in Debug mode)
 flask run # make sure that .env file is in place

+# Stop server with Ctrl + C

 # Test user data:
 # Username: mike